apoorvumang/Scrabble-Word-Suggestor/README.md

 Step 1: Generate the valid anagrams of all the words in the sowpods word list

-Step 2: Write a function that calculates the score of a given word (Score= Sum of the score of each letter of the word)

-Step 3: Accept a rack of letters from the user
+Step 2: Accept a rack of letters from the user

-Step 4: Generate all possible combinations of the rack recursively
+Step 3: Generate all possible combinations of the rack recursively

-Step 5: Access the anagrams of the combinations generated

-Step 6: Compute the score of the set of anagrams
+Step 4: Compute the score of each combination

-Step 7: Put the word with the score in a data structure
+Step 5: For each combination, check if it exists in the anagram list.
+If it does, get the words that can be made using
+        that combination and store them in the WordScorer object.

-Step 8: Sort the data structure based on the value of the score of each word
+Step 6: WordScorer sorts the words based on the score and returns a list

-Step 9: Print the contents of the data structure
+Step 7: Print the list